jonasvdd/Scriptor-Jekyll-Theme/_posts/2020-03-22-why-i-dont-masturbate.md

   <img src="/images/tignes.jpg" width="100%"/>
 </p>

-First and foremost, I want to explicitly make clear that I have nothing against masturbation ... but have you ever tried to masturbate without using porn?
+First and foremost, I want to explicitly make clear that I have nothing against masturbation*, actually masturbation is really good [[1]](#kaestle-role).* But have you ever tried to masturbate without using porn?
 At least I did, and it didn't feel the same.
 My own fantasies didn't suffice "to get really going".
 I needed porn to become properly horny, I was dependent on it.
 This awareness enabled me to acknowledge my addiction to masturbating, which on its turn caused me to question whether porn is healthy.

 <!--more-->

 After some online research on this topic, I found the reddit [NoFap community](https://www.reddit.com/r/NoFap/), whose main goal is to endorse total renouncement from porn and masturbation, also known as *PMO (Porn, Masturbation, Orgasm; and explicitly in that order)*.
 Their main point is that porn (and masturbation) has several negative effects on our mental and physical health.
 An uncomplete collection of these effects are:

-* PMO creates a wrong image of what sexuality is and how healthy sex should be like. [[1]](#guy-internet)
+* PMO creates a wrong image of what sexuality is and how healthy sex should be like [[2]](#guy-internet).
 * PMO makes you (at least me) dishonest (by keeping it a secret) and thus makes you feel "dirty".
 * PMO is a way of choosing the least resistant path, it is the most effortless gratification of your sexual drive.